How does the currency strength meter work?

 Mistakes to avoid when using CSM

-The first mistake that most beginners make when using CSM is that they only use CSM.
-In order for this indicator to bring you your desired outcome, it is vital that you pair your trading with Forex strength meter with other indicators and chart analysis.
+The biggest mistake that most beginners make when using CSM is that they only rely on using CSM and nothing else.
+In order for this indicator to bring you the desired outcome, it is vital that you pair your trading with additional trading tools.
+Forex meters only show which currency is in action in a given currency pair and which currency is dull in a given timeframe.

 The next mistake is to not calculate the strength of a currency in contrast to major currency pairs.
-You see, in order for USD to be strong, it needs to be strong against the EUR, GBP, CHF, JPY, and other major currencies.
-It is already obvious that the USD is strong against other currencies that are not traded as much.
+You see, in order for the USD to be strong, it needs to be strong against the EUR, GBP, CHF, JPY, and other major currencies.
+Euro and US Dollar are the world's two biggest reserve currencies, and the EUR/USD pair is the most traded one.
+The currency pair performance can highly influence valuation of other pairs that include these currencies as either base or quote currencies.

 The third and final mistake is using only short time frames.
 In order to use the Forex strength meter for trading, it’s preferred to use it with longer timeframes.
 This includes a couple of weeks or months timeframes.
 Only then will the strength of the currency be accurate.
 Remember, there is always some kind of news that could sow panic in the market, thus causing a major, but temporary disruption.
-This can seriously damage a currency’s strength in a shorter frame, but longer frames help balance that issue much more easily.
+This can seriously damage a currency’s strength in a shorter time frame.
+For this very reason, technical traders avoid placing orders during news announcements.

 How to trade FX with Currency Strength meter - Key takeaways

 The currency strength meter is an indicator that is usually the first tool that traders use when they start their analysis.
-It is used to see what strong currency to pair up with a weak currency and then validate this on the currency pair chart.
+The meters measure strength of given currencies in relation with a basket of major currencies.

-The CSM is not 100% accurate.
-It depends on the timeframe you choose, which is why the longer the timeframe the higher the accuracy.
-Remember to always look at what state the market is in at the moment, if it is recovering from a huge spike recently, the CSM’s data may not be useful no matter how accurate it may be.
+The usage depends on the timeframe.
+Position traders are using daily currency strength meters, while intraday traders are using live currency strength meters.
+Remember to always look at what state the market is in at the moment, if it is recovering from a huge spike, the CSM’s data may not be useful.
+CSM helps traders avoid trading against currencies that are strongly trending.